microsoft/onnxruntime/README.md

 ONNX is an open format for machine learning (ML) models that is supported by various ML and DNN frameworks and tools.
 This format makes it easier to interoperate between frameworks and to maximize the reach of your hardware optimization investments.
 Learn more about ONNX on [https://onnx.ai](https://onnx.ai) or view the [Github Repo](https://github.com/onnx/onnx).

 # Why use ONNX Runtime
 ONNX Runtime is an open architecture that is continually evolving to adapt to and address the newest developments and challenges in AI and Deep Learning.
-We will keep ONNX Runtime up to date with the ONNX standard, supporting all ONNX releases with future compatibliity while maintaining backwards compatibility with prior releases.
+ONNX Runtime will be kept up to date with the ONNX standard, supporting all ONNX releases with future compatibliity while maintaining backwards compatibility with prior releases.

 ONNX Runtime continuously strives to provide top performance for a broad and growing number of usage scenarios in Machine Learning.
 Our investments focus on these 3 core areas:
 1. Run any ONNX model